Automattic/jetpack/readme.txt

 * Sync: Add next_sync_time to sync status endpoint. #5173
 * Sync: Add unlock queue api endpoint. #5246
 * Sync: Send home and siteurl options with each sync. #5261
+* Sync: Use SQL for queue lock as transients have had caching and infinite timeout issues. #5239

 **Bug Fixes:**